|Saving Europe: Count Ernst Rüdiger von Starhemberg, Native of Graz

 power as they had gained great wealth by their control over shipping and trade routes.

-Saxony, Bavaria, Baden, Franconia, Swabia (and eventually Poland) all answered the call for a Holy
+Poland, Saxony, Bavaria, Baden, Franconia and Swabia all answered the call for a Holy League

-League supported by Pope Innocent XI to save western civilization.
-Only Habsburg rival Louis XIV
+supported by Pope Innocent XI.to save western civilization.
+Only Habsburg rival Louis XIV of

 opportunity to ruthlessly and greedily annex territories in western Europe such as Luxembourg and